dbr/tvnamer/readme.md

         "language": "fr"
     }

+If `search_all_languages` is true, tvnamer will return multilingual search results.
+If false, it will return results only in the preferred language.

 For an always up-to-date description of all config options, see the comments in [`config_defaults.py`](http://github.com/dbr/tvnamer/blob/master/tvnamer/config_defaults.py)

 # Custom output filenames